 There seems to be a proliferation of My Mehhh apps being pushed down the throats of Joe Average consumers, for just about every minute interaction you’d want (or not!) with any tiniest-fraction-of-a-service provider out there.

-Like, your energy co. wants you to check last month’s usage via their proprietary app, every (sic) webshop where you ordered some stuff you’d order only once per 5-10 years, wants you to install their app for … whatever purpose, every (sic) courier that ever you didn’t do business with (you did business with some vendor that subcontracted that courier, right ..!?), wants you to install also their app for whatever reason – they send you emails with delivery progress at every step anyway! – … it goes on and on and on as does this sentence yes I know I just love that and don’t care as you can see from this.
+Like, your energy co. wants you to check last month’s usage via their proprietary app, every (sic) webshop where you ordered some stuff you’d order only once per 5-10 years, wants you to install their app for … whatever purpose, every (sic) courier that ever you didn’t do business with (you did business with some vendor that subcontracted that courier, right ..!?), wants you to install also their app for whatever reason – they send you emails with delivery progress at every step anyway! – even the city garbage collection scheduling has its own app – next to the perfectly functional site of old of course … it goes on and on and on as does this sentence yes I know I just love that and don’t care as you can see from this.

 But I do care to keep my mobile Mari Kondo clean, not for her advice but living that way already since … youth.
 As a matter of style and discipline why, when you need a book to change your life, you have other issues than clutter (or not).